 UA Pets in Cabin

-Tamed cats and dogs which can accommodate in a traveling carrier beneath the row across from you are considered in-cabin pets.
+Tamed cats and dogs that can accommodate in a traveling carrier beneath the row across from you are considered in-cabin pets.

 Animals are not permitted in the cabin on trips to, from, or via Hawaii and certain foreign cities, however, they are permitted on some United flights.